Jvella94/plan-b-terraform-mods/README.md

 ## Treasure Map

-Allows finding the locations of the secrets on the map.
+Helps in finding the locations of the secrets on the map.

 A panel will pop up showing you that a secret is nearby (using your mouse position as reference)